Chalk paint is your friend people! You can pretty much use it on most things to get a completely new look. And this plastic mirror was no exception.

 I bought this aaaages ago.
-It was one of those awkward moments where I’d told the seller I would take the item, turned up at their house .. and then realised it was not quite what I was expecting (you been there?!) ..
-The on-line picture made it look like a stunning plaster mirror.
+It was one of those awkward moments where I’d told the seller I would take the item, turned up at their house .. and then realised it was not quite what I was expecting (you been there?! ..
+AWKWARD, right?? ) ..
+The on-line picture the seller put on made it look like a stunning plaster of Paris mirror.
 The reality, .. err, well not so much!

 I’ve learned since then and now would probably ask loads of questions first, or tell them that I had changed my mind.
-But anyway, I bought it and took it home.
+But anyway, I bought it, got out of there quick sharp and took it home.
 Where it stayed in the naughty corner ..
-How dare it be plastic?! ….
-Until I figured I would try to give it that “plaster rather than plastic look” .. bring on the chalk paint!
+How dare it be a cheap plastic looking thing?! ….
+Until I figured I could try to give it that “plaster” myself .. bring on the chalk paint!

 Get ready to paint